Sagar969/Weatherly/README.md

 ### What I learned

-I learned all the react concepts required for a full fledged app.
+I learned all the react concepts required to build a full fledged app.
 I learned react hooks, state management, animation in components, context api, Sass styling, API integration and many more things.

 ### Continued development

 I am deep diving into state management in react and learning a state management library called redux after completion of this project.

 ### Useful resources